franckalbinet/iot-nbtc-itu/labs/workflow.md

 ```
 then reboot.

-## Fetching data from the Lopy/WiPy with Filezilla
+## Fetching data from the WiPy with Filezilla

 > Warning: Your device's WiFi should be in Acces Point mode.